Example: “This #Ouchage has caused over a million dollars in lost revenues.”

 Network outages hurt customers, employees and the community.
 With businesses losing between $84,000 and $108,000 (US) every hour of IT system downtime, it’s time to put an end to outages and say hello to Never Down™ technology.

 There are so many outages around the globe, it’s hard to keep track!
-Here are links to real world news articles from 2015.
+We found these causes in real news articles.
 Honest.
 We couldn’t make this stuff up if we tried.

 - Construction crews with backhoes